-- 3. Disconnect UV bulb socket (6) from the power cord socket (4), Figure 3. - 4.
-Slowly remove the UV bulb (7) out of the quartz tube, Figure 4. - Remove the quartz seal compression nut (9) by turning it counterclockwise, Figure 5.
-Use a pair of channel-lock pliers if needed, Figure 6. - 6.
-Now you are ready to clean or replace the quartz tube (8).
-For cleaning the quartz tube, follow steps 7 and 8 then proceed from step 9.
-For replacing quartz tube, skip steps 7 and 8 and proceed from step 9. - 7.
-Cleaning quartz tube: Clean the quartz tube by wiping, until clear, using a paper towel or a dry cotton cloth.
+- 3. Disconnect UV bulb socket (7) from the power cord socket (11), Figure 3. - 4.
+Slowly remove the UV bulb (3) out of the quartz tube, Figure 4. - Remove the quartz seal compression nut (5) by turning it 5. counterclockwise, Figure 5.
+Use a pair of channel-lock pliers if needed, Figure 6.
+You will notice that there is a stainless steel compression washer (4) which slides over the guartz tube, save the washer (4) for later use, Figure 7. - Now you are ready to clean or replace the quartz FIGURE 7 tube (2).
+For cleaning the quartz tube (2), follow steps 7 and 8 then proceed from step 9.
+For replacing guartz tube (2), skip steps 7 and 8 and proceed from step 9. - Cleaning guartz tube: Clean the guartz tube by wiping, until clear, using a paper towel or a dry cotton cloth.
 If needed, a household tub and shower lime removal product can be used.